What is it to take the stop signs off the path leading to our hearts? What is it to unlock the doors and to be open and vulnerable to love?

 As each of us in our separate self falls into the one true self, we find ourselves enveloped in that; protected by it.
 In that place of being held so deeply, loved so completely, even the fears that we have; even the worries; even the dysfunctions; all those things that are so very human—they are loved as well.
 That loving gentles them, and they too feel held.
 With that holding, the need to defend can slip away.
 The energy that it has taken so many years to defend begins to mellow and soften.
 It begins to allow us, in every sense of the word, to rest.

-A note from Laurie’s communications assistant, Liz: This blog post is actually part of a transcription of one of Laurie’s Deep Wisdom Listening meditations.
+Note: This blog post is actually part of a transcription of one of Laurie’s Deep Wisdom Listening meditations.
 You can hear the entire meditation here: